 Figure 5.
 The modular PXI platform makes system expansion easy.

 In addition to being an open standard and modular in nature, PXI has a wide span that addresses the needs of various applications from vision testing to high voltage and current testing (high-power applications) to even RF test.
 PXI modules can perform these tests with accuracies of up to 7½ digits (26 bits) and rates up to 6.6 GS/s.
 PXI instruments are also suited for mixed-signal tests that involve both analog and digital signals.
 Some modules also come with built-in signal conditioning for the measurement of sensors such as thermocouples, RTDs, load cells, and strain gages.
 The PXI platform also has FPGA modules and real-time capability, making it suitable for test applications that need determinism.
 To learn more about its capabilities and offerings, visit the PXI page.

-National Instruments has a commitment to providing an array of quality hardware and software products that make designing test system architectures for longevity as elementary as possible, as shown in figure 8.
-NI makes every effort to support these products by providing calibration services; technical support via phone, e-mail, and Web; and numerous repair and warranty options.
+NI has a commitment to providing an array of quality hardware and software products that make designing test system architectures for longevity as easy as possible.
+NI makes every effort to support these products by providing calibration services, technical support, and numerous repair and warranty options.